dschlenk/jenkins-cookbook-ci/README.md

 # Usage

-While there is a default recipe in this cookbook, it exists mostly for testing and the intent is for you to write your own wrapper cookbook to manage your Jenkins install utilizing
-[the Chef maintained Jenkins cookbook](https://github.com/opscode-cookbooks/jenkins) and simply use the `cookbook_ci` resource defined in this cookbook to make defining jobs that test Chef cookbooks less verbose.
+While there is a default recipe in this cookbook, it's empty.
+There is a recipe named `test` that exists for testing and the intent is for you to write your own wrapper cookbook to manage your Jenkins install utilizing [the Chef maintained Jenkins cookbook](https://github.com/opscode-cookbooks/jenkins) and simply use the `cookbook_ci` resource defined in this cookbook to make defining jobs that test Chef cookbooks less verbose.